Destination Normal: The COVID-19 Vaccine for Youth

-In clinical trials (the testing phase of the vaccine development process), the Pfizer-BioNTech vaccine was shown to be highly effective in young people aged 12 to 17, as well as in adults.
-It’s expected to be up to 95% effective after two doses!
+In clinical trials (the testing phase of the vaccine development process), the Pfizer-BioNTech vaccine was shown to be highly effective in children, as well as in adults.
+It’s expected to be up to 90-95% effective after two doses!

 For the best and longest-lasting protection, it’s very important that you get both doses of the vaccine.

 You may experience temporary side effects, although not everyone experiences them.

 Other than being one step closer to normal activities (YAY!), like all vaccines, the COVID-19 vaccines may cause some side effects.
 They’re usually mild and clear up in a few hours or days.
 For example, you might have a bit of soreness in your arm where you received the vaccine.
 You might also have some tiredness, chills, a mild headache, achiness, or a low fever.
 These are positive signs that the vaccine is beginning to work.

 Know that serious side effects are extremely rare.
 Clinic staff are prepared to manage a severe allergic reaction should it occur.
 If you experience side effects that are worrying you or do not seem to be going away after a few days, talk to your parents or caregivers and contact your healthcare provider.

 At this time, it’s important to continue following public health measures.